-Larissa Shepherd, PhD., is a Postoctoral Associate and Lecturer in the Department of Fiber Science & Apparel Design.
+Larissa Shepherd, PhD., is an Assistant Professor in the Department of Fiber Science & Apparel Design.

 Dr. Shepherd earned her B.S. in Materials Science & Engineering at Alfred University.
 While earning her M.S. and Ph.D. from Cornell University, she breifly worked in industry as a Market Development Intern for Invista™, in addition to taking part in a Liquid Crystalline and Responsive Fibers International Research Experience for Students in Germany.

 My reserach goals are concentrated in tailoring fibers (electrospun, wet spun, dry wet spun, or melt spun) for use in military, energy, and electronic applications.
 Optically responsive fabrics is the current theme in the RAD lab.
 In addition, my interests encompass the further development of a new form of fiber formation, Immersion Electrospinning, and its potential applications.